-Hello World on Ethereum via proof aggregation
+Hello World on Ethereum with proof aggregation

-This example is yet another variation of the previous Hello World on Ethereum example, still targeting verification on Ethereum but supporting more complex VMs.
 As noted in the previous section, complex VMs can lead to large Solidity verifiers that exceed the contract size limit on Ethereum.
 One solution to that problem is to create proofs using the Poseidon transcript, as we did in the first example, and then use proof recursion to create a proof that we know we will be able to verify on Ethereum.

 A recursive SNARK works by generating a proof for a circuit that verifies